 There’s no doubt that any type of career in real estate is rewarding.
 But you also might be wondering why a person might want to become a real estate personal assistant instead of a fully-licensed and practicing agent.

-The key benefit is the consistent salary.
+The key benefit for a personal assistant for real estate agent is the consistent salary.

 If you’ve never been an agent before, working your way into the real estate industry and building up name recognition take time and patience.
 First-year agents may not see their first listing or commission check for six or more months.
 As a personal assistant, you’ll earn a consistent and more predictable income from day one.